Consolidated Water Facilities Construction Program

 Small Water Facilities Funding Application - Total project cost does not exceed $250,000 for drinking water, wastewater and storm water infrastructure, or watershed restoration projects.
 Projects that are not eligible for a Drinking Water State Revolving Fund or Clean Water State Revolving Fund loan may also apply using this application.

 An applicant must submit an original application to the department.
 The application will be reviewed by staff for completeness and technical merit.
 Staff will work with applicants to correct any identified deficiencies.

 Only applications meeting the criteria established in Administrative Rules of South Dakota 74:05:07:08.01 will be presented to the board.
-By rule, the board will consider only those projects that:
+By rule, the board will consider only those applications determined to be complete.

 Minimum Utility Rates